-As the U.S. population ages, the demand for eldercare continues to rise, placing increasing pressure on the workforce in this sector.
-Eldercare workers frequently encounter ethically challenging situations, often leading to moral distress.
-This distress not only affects their emotional wellbeing but also contributes to higher rates of burnout and staff turnover.
-Understanding the sources of moral distress and implementing preventive strategies is crucial for improving staff wellbeing and ensuring the sustainability of the workforce.
+As the U.S. population ages, the demand for eldercare continues to rise—and so does the pressure on the workforce.
+Eldercare workers frequently face ethically challenging situations that can lead to moral distress.
+This emotional strain not only affects workers’ mental health but also drives burnout and high staff turnover.
+Addressing this issue is critical to retaining staff and ensuring quality care for older adults.

-- Organizational Restraints: Policies and leadership decisions that prioritize cost-saving measures over quality care.
+- Organizational Restraints: Leadership decisions and policies that prioritize cost-saving over care quality.

 Recognizing Emotional Distress in Eldercare Workers